Kirity/github-to-lambda-demo/README.md

 ```

 ## Testing
-- Commit and push and changes to the main branch of the GitHub repo, AWS CodeBuild would be triggred and the linked Lambda function will be updated by
+- Commit and push the changes to the main branch of the GitHub repo, AWS CodeBuild would be triggred and the linked Lambda function will be updated by